 Sandy Koufax has one of those careers that can be distorted by reverence.
 The facts are so famous that they start to sound mythic: the left arm, the perfect game, the no-hitters, the retirement at thirty, the Yom Kippur absence, the Hall of Fame at thirty-six.

 But the striking thing about Koufax is that the myth is not inflated very much.
-The real career is severe enough on its own.
+The career is severe enough on its own.

 The second half of his career changed everything